 In Canada he would face strong opposition from both political parties.
 He wrote to Rose some days after the signing, “I think that I would have been unworthy of the position, and untrue to myself if, from any selfish timidity, I had refused to face the storm.
 Our Parliament will not meet until February next, and between now & then I must endeavour to lead the Canadian mind in the right direction.
 You are well out of the scrape.”
 He put it more sharply to de Grey: Canadian indignation in June and July was intense and pervaded all classes – parliament was certain to reject the treaty.
 If that happened, Macdonald suggested to Governor General Baron Lisgar [Young*] in July, he would leave the government.
 His colleagues might or might not carry on without him.
 If they resigned, and a Liberal government were formed, it would oppose the treaty lock, stock, and barrel.

 The fall of the Sandfield Macdonald government in Ontario in December 1871 did not augur well for the treaty, or for Ontario in the next federal election.
 Edward Blake*, the new premier, and Alexander Mackenzie, his lieutenant, both opposed the treaty.
 It offered Ontario and Quebec nothing: no compensation from the United States for the Fenian raids on the Ontario and Quebec borders; free navigation of the St Lawrence for the Americans in return for the dubious privilege given to Canada of navigating three rivers in Alaska.
 The fisheries settlement offended most areas: Canadian fish would be admitted free to the American market, but access to the inshore fisheries was to be sold to the Americans for 10 years at a price to be set down by arbitrators.
 Macdonald had had to fight to avoid it being set down for 25 years.
-Scholars in the 1940s could write about the treaty as an achievement in settling outstanding issues between Great Britain and the United States; it was another matter for the prime minister of a country that had to swallow critical sections of it.
+Scholars could later write about the treaty as an achievement in settling outstanding issues between Great Britain and the United States; it was another matter for the prime minister of a country that had to swallow critical sections of it.
 In the end, by waiting until May 1872, when Canadian public opinion had cooled down and the British had offered a guarantee for Canadian railways as compensation for the Fenian raids, Macdonald was able to get the treaty through the commons by 121 votes to 55.
 The vote did not mean, however, that the hustings had forgotten it.

 Nor was this all.
 Riel would not go away.
 He had been got out of the country, but he drifted back.
 In the so-called Fenian attack across the Manitoba border in October 1871, Macdonald suspected him of playing a double game, first encouraging the leader, William Bernard O’Donoghue*, and then switching sides when he saw that the raid would be damped down by the Americans.
 For that and other reasons Macdonald found Lieutenant Governor Adams George Archibald’s shaking hands with Riel in apparent reconciliation unpardonable, and he wished that Archibald had had his political antennae sensitized by Ontario’s reaction to the death of Thomas Scott.

-These elements combined to make the general election of August 1872 difficult, even treacherous, for Macdonald.
+These elements combined to make the general election of the summer of 1872 difficult, even treacherous, for Macdonald.
 He did not like to run a government out to full term, but after Washington an election in 1871 would have been folly.
 Even now the timing was not much better.
 Ontario farmers, he told Colonial Secretary Lord Carnarvon privately in September 1872, could not understand why the Maritime provinces should get free admission of fish to the United States while Ontario got nothing.
 And Ontario was even more important politically than before; after the 1871 census, redistribution gave it 88 seats, six more than it had in 1867.
 Macdonald worked at Ontario tenaciously.
 He went nowhere else (it was still the custom for ministers to preoccupy themselves with their home provinces), leaving Quebec to Cartier and Langevin, New Brunswick to Tilley, Nova Scotia to Tupper, and Manitoba to A. G. Archibald and Gilbert McMicken, now dominion lands agent in that province.
 Macdonald also lavished money on Ontario.
 He got $6,500 from Conservative friends and received from Sir Hugh Allan* some $35,000, plus an emergency draft of $10,000 on 26 August.
 The day after, in Toronto, he borrowed $10,000 on his own hook from Charles James Campbell and John Shedden* at six per cent on a six-month note, a loan that alarmed Conservative campaign manager Alexander Campbell.

 By this time Macdonald was very discouraged.
 He fought on as best he could, with those reserves of optimism that he always summoned up when the going was bad.
 His modus operandi in Ontario is suggested in his dealings with James Simeon McCuaig, mp for Prince Edward: “Let me tell you that if [Walter] Ross goes in with money he will stand a great chance of beating you.
 You must fight him with the same weapon.
 Our friends here have been liberal with contributions, and I can send you $100000 without inconvenience.
 You had better spend it between nomination and polling.”
 McCuaig lost, and Macdonald got only 42 out of 88 Ontario seats, if that.
 In September he estimated his overall majority as 56.
 That was high, though how big his majority was depended on the issue.
 In April 1873, when Lucius Seth Huntington* broke the first intimations of the Pacific Scandal, it would be 31.